lynnfaraday/aresmush.com/tutorials/config/ranks.md

 There are types within a group - typically this would be for Officer/Enlisted ranks or Patrol/Detective or something like that.
 Types are used for display within the ranks list.
 Even if you only have one rank type per faction, you still need a subsection.
 Just make it "All".

+{% tip %}
-{% include tip.html content="If you aren't using Officer/Enlisted as your types, you'll also need to switch the ranks template as explained in the next section." %}
+If you aren't using Officer/Enlisted as your types, you'll also need to switch the ranks template as explained in the next section.
+{% endtip %}

     Navy:
         Officer: